adtork/Jeremy-Azure-lab/VWAN-InternetAccess-Spoke-PaloAlto/readme.md

 **Before deploying PAN, you may have to accept license agreement unless you have used it before.
 You can accomplish this through deploying PAN in the portal or Powershell/Azure CLI commands via Cloudshell**
 <pre lang="...">
 Sample Azure CLI:
-az vm image terms accept --urn paloaltonetworks:vmseries1:byol:latest
+az vm image terms accept --urn paloaltonetworks:vmseries-flex:byol:latest
 </pre>

 ##Create RG and VWAN Hub